Saturday, September 27, 2014

 1) Leave about an 8" tail and begin to stitch binding to the back of the quilt.
 I use my quilter's 1/4" seam foot with the edge guide.
 You may want to use a walking foot to be sure it doesn't stretch as you go.

-2) Stitch to 1/4" from the edge, then backstitch a couple of stitches and remove from the machine; clip threads.
+2) Stop a seam-allowance width from the edge, then backstitch a couple of stitches and remove from the machine; clip threads.

-3) Fold binding back 45o to form the mitered corner...
+3) Fold the binding back 45o to form the mitered corner...

-4) Fold binding strip back down with the fold even with quilt edge; align raw edges together.
-Pin to secure.
+4) Fold the binding strip back down, and align the folded edge even with quilt edge, then align raw edges together.
+Pin or clip to secure.

-5) Turn the quilt and begin stitching at the folded edge, repeating the miters at each corner.
+5) Turn the quilt and begin stitching at the folded edge.
+Continue sewing the binding in this manner, repeating the miters at each corner.
 Stop about 8" from the beginning stitches.

 7) Stitch the edge of binding to the front of the quilt, pivoting at the corners.
 I really like the look of that serpentine stitch.
 Looks great on the back, too!